-

 Please briefly describe the common exemptions for securities offerings without prospectus and/or regulatory registration in your market.

-Under Article 70(2) of the Capital Markets Law, no registration statement is required if the offering is:
+Under Article 70(2) of the Capital Markets Law, a registration statement is not required for:

-- An offering of debt securities and/or sukuk with a maturity of less than 1 year;
+- The offering of debt securities and/or sukuk with a maturity period of less than one year;

-- An offering of securities issued by and/or guaranteed by the Indonesian government;
+- The offering of securities issued by and/or guaranteed by the Indonesian government;

-- An offering of debt securities and/or sukuk to professional investors by the Indonesia Deposit Insurance Corporation in implementing its duties and functions;
+- The offering of debt securities and/or sukuk to professional investors by the Indonesia Deposit Insurance Corporation in implementing its duties and functions;

-- An offering of securities or commercial papers specifically regulated by law; or
+- The offering of securities or commercial papers that are specifically governed by law; or

-- Any other offerings of securities regulated by OJK.
+- Any other offerings of securities determined by OJK.

-Moreover, under OJK Regulation 29/POJK.04/2021 on Offerings Classified as Non-Public Offerings and OJK Circular Letter 33/SEOJK.04/2022 on Guidelines for Implementing Securities Offerings not Classified as Public Offerings, a securities offering will not be classified as public offering in Indonesia (thus no registration statement is required) if:
+In addition, under OJK Regulation 29/POJK.04/2021 on Offerings Classified as Non-Public Offerings and OJK Circular Letter 33/SEOJK.04/2022 on Guidelines for Implementing Securities Offerings not Classified as Public Offerings, a securities offering will not be deemed a public offering in Indonesia and therefore will not require a registration statement, if:

-- The overall value of the offering does not exceed IDR5 billion; and
+- The total value of the offering does not exceed IDR5 billion; and

-- The offering is conducted once or over several instances within 12 months.
+- The offering is conducted either in a single tranche or in several instances within 12-month period.

 - The securities offering is conducted by a supranational institution;

-- The securities offering is an equity offering by a foreign public company to its employees, directors, and/or commissioners and/or controlled company;
+- The securities offering is an equity offering by a foreign company listed on the stock exchange or public company to its employees, directors, and/or commissioners and/or controlled companies;

-- The purpose of the securities offering is for financial market deepening; and/or
+- The purpose of the securities offering is intended to contribute to financial market deepening; and/or

 - The purpose of the securities offering is to support government policies.

-Lastly, under OJK Regulation 30/POJK.04/2019 on Issuance of Debt-Linked Securities and/or Sukuk issued through Private Placement, private placement of debt securities and/or sukuk of at least IDR1 billion will not require a registration statement and announcement of the prospectus.
-However, the issuer must still, among others, provide an information memorandum for professional investors.
+Furthermore, under OJK Regulation 30/POJK.04/2019 on Issuance of Debt-Linked Securities and/or Sukuk issued through Private Placement, private placement of debt securities and/or sukuk of at least IDR1 billion will not require a registration statement and announcement of the prospectus.
+However, the issuer must still submit offering documents to the OJK, namely an application letter for the stipulation of the securities offering (Surat Permohonan Penetapan), provide an information memorandum for the subscribers, and obtain a credit rating from a licensed rating agency.

 -